Unbiased Learning of Deep Generative Models with Structured Discrete Representations: Adapting Graphical Model Innovations

 Efficient implementations of BP inference, parameter initializations that avoid poor local optima, and principled handling of missing data are well-established advantages of the graphical model framework.
 We incorporate all of these to make SVAE training more efficient and robust.

 \paragraph{Parallel inference.} The BP algorithm processes temporal data sequentially, making it poorly suited for large-scale learning of SVAEs on modern GPUs. \citet{sarkka2020temporal} developed a method to parallelize the usually-sequential Kalman smoother algorithm across time for jointly Gaussian data.
-Their algorithm is not directly applicable to our VI setting where we take expectations over $q(\theta)$ instead of having fixed parameters $\hat\theta$, but we derive an analogous parallelization of variational BP in the appendix.
+Their algorithm is not directly applicable to our VI setting where we take expectations over $q(\theta)$ instead of having fixed parameters $\hat\theta$, but we derive an analogous parallelization of variational BP in App.~\ref{app:parallel_bp}.
 We demonstrate large speeds gains from this adaptation in Table~\ref{fig:time.table}.

 \paragraph{Initialization.} Poor initialization of discrete clusters can cause SLDS training to collapse to a single discrete state.
-This problem becomes worse when the graphical model is trained on the output of a neural network, which when untrained produces outputs which do not capture meaningful statistics of the high-dimensional data.
+This problem becomes worse when the graphical model is trained on the output of a neural network encoder, which when untrained produces outputs which do not capture meaningful statistics of the high-dimensional data.
 We therefore propose a three-stage training routine: a basic VAE is trained to initialize $p_\gamma(x|z)$, and then the output of the corresponding inference network is used for variational learning of graphical model parameters~\citep{hughes2015scalable}.
 Once the deep network and graphical model are sensibly initialized, we refine them via joint optimization while avoiding collapse.
+For details of this initialization scheme, see App.~\ref{app:exp.spec}.

 \paragraph{Missing data.} The structure provided by the SVAE graphical model allows us to solve marginal and conditional inference queries not seen at training time.
 In particular, we explore the ability of a trained SVAE to impute data that is missing for an extended interval of time.
 By simply setting $\hat{\ell}_\phi(z_t|x_t;\eta)$ to be uniform at a particular timestep $t$, our posterior estimate of $z_t$ is only guided by the prior, which aggregates information across time to produce a smooth estimate of the posterior on $z_t$.